kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 </p>

-<p>Below I documented the process of how to and configure a DNS Server</p>
+<p>Below I documented the process of how to install and configure a DNS Server</p>

 <h3>Install and Configure an Alternative DNS Server</h3>